MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-change-app-access.md

 #### Q: How do personal access tokens differ from alternate authentication credentials?

 A:  Personal access tokens are a more convenient and secure replacement for alternate authentication credentials.
-You can limit a token's use to a specific lifetime, to an Azure DevOps Services organization, and to [scopes](/azure/devops/integrate/) of activities that the token authorizes.
+You can limit a token's use to a specific lifetime, to an organization, and to [scopes](/azure/devops/integrate/) of activities that the token authorizes.
 Learn more about [personal access tokens](use-personal-access-tokens-to-authenticate.md).

-#### Q: If I deny access to one authentication method in one Azure DevOps Services organization, does that affect all the organizations that I own?
+#### Q: If I deny access to one authentication method in one organization, does that affect all the organizations that I own?

 A:  No, you can still use that method in all the other Azure DevOps Services organizations that you own.
 [Personal access tokens](use-personal-access-tokens-to-authenticate.md) apply to specific organizations or to all organizations, based on your selection when you created the token.